ArcherHeffern/System-Creation/02_big_picture.md

 # My Advice
-Be hungry: Learn as much as possible, form opinions on software/methodologies, be active on campus.
-Go for breadth and later you can go for depth
+* Be hungry: Learn as much as possible, go for breadth and depth, form opinions on software/methodologies, be active on campus, get leadership roles
-Sell yourself: Make sure people know (or think) you are smart, kind, and hardworking People are important: Have an amazing support group, have non CS friends, and meet interesting people Understand the business side: Don't just be someone who can code Get leadership roles: You will learn so much more
+* Sell yourself: Make sure people know (or think) you are smart, kind, and hardworking

-It's going to be incredibly hard.
+* People are important: Have an amazing support group, have non CS friends, and meet interesting people
-It's a marathon.
+* Understand the business side: Don't just be someone who can code

-Keep going.
+It's going to be hard.

 # Career Paths
 * Acadamia